ago1024/WurmServerModLauncher/README.md

 Demo status (conversions of other mods for demonstration and testing purposes):

-* CreatureDemo: AbsolutlyNobodys creature mods
+* CreatureDemo: AbsolutelyNobodys creature mods
 * DigToGround: Dig to ground, dredge to ship (or ground)
 * HitchingPost: Arkoniks Hitchingpost mod